Selective Sphingosine-1-Phosphate Receptor 1 Modulation Attenuates Experimental Intracerebral Hemorrhage

 Digital Object Identifier (DOI)

 Sun, Na; Shen, Yi; Han, Wei; Shi, Kaibin; Wood, Kristofer; Fu, Ying; Hao, Junwei; Liu, Qiang; Sheth, Kevin N.; Huang, De Ren; and Shi, Fu Dong, "Selective Sphingosine-1-Phosphate Receptor 1 Modulation Attenuates Experimental Intracerebral Hemorrhage" (2016).
-Neurobiology.
+Translational Neuroscience.
 171.